 Southern Laparoscopic Urology Group (Chairman)

-Professor Rane has directed numerous clinical research projects over the last nine years, leading to presentations at many national and international meetings and publications.
-He has also set up and is the current chair of SLUG (Southern Laparoscopic Urology Group), a peer review group to promote safe laparoscopic urological practice.
+I have directed numerous clinical research projects over the last nine years, leading to presentations at many national and international meetings and publications.
+I have also set up and am the current chair of SLUG (Southern Laparoscopic Urology Group), a peer review group to promote safe laparoscopic urological practice.

 I was a member of the successful teams that cycled across the Andes in 2012 and The Cape in South Africa in 2013 to raise money for a charity, The Urology Foundation.